Commercial passenger vehicle service levy - frequently asked questions

-The Victorian Government is introducing major changes to the commercial passenger vehicle industry.
-These will see the taxi and hire car industry, including ride share services, operate under an aligned set of rules and create a level playing field for industry participants.
+The Victorian Government has introduced major changes to the commercial passenger vehicle industry.
+The changes mean the taxi and hire car industry, including rideshare services, operate under an aligned set of rules.

-Here are the answers to some common questions:
+Here are the answers to some frequently asked questions:

 - What is the commercial passenger vehicle service levy?

 - How do I know if I have to register for the levy?

 - Who pays the levy?